multani/gcp-changelog/content/google-kubernetes-engine/index.md

 To remediate this
 vulnerability, a validation policy is enforced that prevents unauthorized modifications to the node labels that control metadata protection.

-### Feature

-You can now run GPU workloads on Confidential GKE Nodes with the A3 High machine type and NVIDIA H100 GPUs.
-This feature is available in GKE version 1.32.2-gke.1297000 and later for manual GPU driver installation, and in version 1.33.3-gke.1392000 and later for automatic driver installation.
-This enables stronger data protection and integrity for GPU-accelerated computations running within GKE clusters and nodes.
-This feature is in General Availability.

-For more information, see [Encrypt GPU workload data in use with Confidential GKE Nodes](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus-confidential-nodes).

-### Feature

-You can now run GPU workloads on Confidential GKE Nodes with the A3 High machine type and NVIDIA H100 GPUs.
-This feature is available in GKE version 1.32.2-gke.1297000 and later for manual GPU driver installation, and in version 1.33.3-gke.1392000 and later for automatic driver installation.
-This enables stronger data protection and integrity for GPU-accelerated computations running within GKE clusters and nodes.
-This feature is in General Availability.

-For more information, see [Encrypt GPU workload data in use with Confidential GKE Nodes](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus-confidential-nodes).

 ---
 ## 2025-08-27